-Interfund balances for the year ended June 30, 2013, consisted of the following due to/from other funds, as reported on the fund financial statements:
+Interfund balances for the year ended June 30, 2014, consisted of the following due to/from other funds, as reported on the fund financial statements:

-Due to the general fund from: A mount Nonmajor governmental funds \$ 23,856
+Due to the general fund from: Amount Nonmajor governmental funds \$ 12.371

 The primary purpose of the interfund balances is to cover negative cash balances in the governmental funds.
+These negative cash balances are not allowable as they do not meet the criteria of Ohio Revised Code Section 3315.20(A).
 These interfund balances are expected to be repaid once the anticipated revenues are received.
 All interfund balances are expected to be repaid within one year.